My ex wanted to take me to the cleaners. Tulsa Divorce Lawyer Matt Ingham saved me a fortune and got me divorced! ” -Martin F.

 “Never, ever, ever skimp on hiring a lawyer.”
 This is our advice and this is the advice that ought to be followed by every single person who is a soon-to-be-divorcee who is going to have to make the decision to either hire a lawyer, or risk representing themselves in the court room.

-With regard to hiring the right lawyer, keep in mind that lawyers are everywhere.
+With regard to hiring the right Tulsa Divorce Lawyer, keep in mind that licensed lawyers are everywhere.
 In Tulsa County alone there are over 3,000 lawyers who practice in a wide array of legal fields from probate law, to energy law, to worker’s compensation law, to family law.

 One of the points that we ought to make is that hiring the ‘right lawyer’ does not necessarily mean that you have to hire the meanest, most aggressive, or most expensive lawyer in town.
 In fact, we encourage you to consider hiring a lawyer who’s services are mid-range in price and whose reputation is that they get the job done right!